Postgraduate Taster Week

 6. Scroll down to see the schedule and webinar registration links.

 If you have any questions about this, feel free to get in touch at postgraduate@thinkspace.ac.uk.
-We understand taking a degree is a big decision so we're happy to discuss any concerns you might have.

 Frequently Asked Questions